 For example, EnterpriseApp1contains EJB ModuleA along with a Web application and a JDBC module (see Figure 2-2).
 You create a policy for EnterpriseApp1 and for method Y within EJB ModuleA.
 When an EJB client attempts to invoke method Y, the WebLogic Security Service enforces the specific policy and ignores the policy for the enterprise application.

 When a client requests access to EJB method X (which is not protected by its own policy), the WebLogic Security Service asks:

-You can see a visual representation of resource and policy hierarchies in the Administration Console on the security realm’s Roles and Policies: Policies page.
-For information about accessing this page, seein the Administration Console Help.
+You can see a visual representation of resource and policy hierarchies in the Administration Console on the security realm's Roles and Policies: Policies page.
+For information about accessing this page, see "Create policies for resource instances" in the Oracle WebLogic Server Administration Console Help.